keithhbova/ct_mesh_segmentation/README.md

 # CT Mesh Segmentation:

-The purpose of this code is to provide a tool for segmenting .obj files generated from medical data.
+The purpose of this code is to provide a tool for segmenting bone from ct scans.

 <img src="/assets/image_of_mesh_segmentation.png" alt="Alt text" title="Optional title">